 This advice rings true for just about any expat and is no different for Filipinos.

 Budgeting must become part of your DNA when you’re living abroad, especially if your family back home is relying on remittance payments.
-With services such as Remitly, you can send money to a specific bank in the Philippines without a second thought and squeeze more out of your budget.

 When it comes to daily expenses such as food or entertainment, it likewise helps to be money-minded.
 Everything from ridesharing or relying on public transit to living with roommates or fellow expats versus on your own is huge for saving money.